The Biographers’ Club

 Andrew Lownie was educated at Magdalene College, Cambridge, where he was Dunster History Prizeman and President of the Union, before taking his Masters and doctorate at Edinburgh University.
 A Fellow of the Royal Historical Society and former visiting fellow of Churchill College, Cambridge, he has run his own literary agency since 1988.

 A trustee of the Campaign for Freedom of Information and President of The Biographers Club, he has written for the Times, Telegraph, Wall Street Journal, Spectator and Guardian .
-His books include lives of the writer John Buchan, the spy Guy Burgess. (which won the St Ermin’s Hotel Intelligence Book Prize) and The Mountbatten: Their Lives and Loves.
+His books include lives of the writer John Buchan, the spy Guy Burgess (which won the St Ermin’s Hotel Intelligence Book Prize) and The Mountbatten: Their Lives and Loves, Traitor King: The Scandalous Exile of the Duke and Duchess of Windsor and most recently Entitled: The Rise and Fall of the House of York.